tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

 3. The TLS 1.3 KeyUpdate message is not used in DTLS 1.3 for re-keying.

-4. A new ACK message is introduced to more robustness in message delivery.
+4. A new ACK message has been added for reliable message delivery of certain handshake messages.

 Note that TLS 1.3 already supports a cookie extension, which used to prevent denial-of-service attacks.
 This DoS prevention mechanism is